GautamPenna/VCSAT/README.md

 Head over to the [NCBI Virus Database](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/), and type the name of the virus of interest in the search bar.

 After loading the page for the main databse, select the subset of datapoints based on the selection bar on the left.
-After doing so, select download on the top left-hand corner and follow the steps below: *"Download -> Coding Regions -> All Records -> Default Naming Convention"*.
-The output of this download is going to be a *".fasta"* File.
-Open the file in *".txt"* format and save that as a new file.
-For ease, name this *"all_coding_regions.txt"*.
+After doing so, select download on the top left-hand corner and follow the steps below: *"`Download -> Coding Regions -> All Records -> Default Naming Convention`"*.
+The output of this download is going to be a *"`.fasta`"* File.
+Open the file in *"`.txt`"* format and save that as a new file.
+For ease, name this *"`all_coding_regions.txt`"*.
 This is going to be the starting file for the rest of the functions.

 **(2) Determining Protein Types Present in NCBI Fasta File**